 Video installation with iPhone

 In-between places and spaces, navigating interfaces.
 Here and there.
-Swipe it right.
+Swipe right.
 Touch to switch.
 Mobility of life manifested via mobile.
 How far can one engage in tapping and pressing to, literally, stay in touch?
-Constructed from a mixed logic of memories, facts and tensions, Kwiatkowska's video is a fragmented account of my life exploring alternative mechanisms of belonging and presence.
-She is the subject of the video, but at the completion of it she becomes a mere record of hand gestures.
-Can this friction between visible and invisible trace become tangible if you touch it?
+Constructed from a mixed logic of memories, facts, and tensions, Aleksandra Kwiatkowska’s video is a fragmented account of her life exploring alternative mechanisms of belonging and presence.
+She is the subject of her own video, but at its completion she becomes a mere record of hand gestures.
+Can the friction between visible and invisible traces become tangible if you touch it?

 Manon Bachelier, Eliott Déchamboux, Kaspar Sellin

 Credits: Lovis Caputo, Myrtille Vanmalle, Stephan Waslander